MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### What it shows

-A scatter plot illustrating the relationship between earthquake depth and magnitude.
+A scatter plot comparing earthquake depth and magnitude.

 ### Findings

-- Earthquakes of similar magnitudes occur at different depths.
+- Earthquakes of similar magnitudes occur at varying depths.
-- Strong earthquakes can occur at both shallow and deep depths.
+- High-magnitude earthquakes can occur at both shallow and deep depths.
-- No clear linear relationship exists between depth and magnitude.
+- No strong linear relationship exists between depth and magnitude.

 ### Insight

-Magnitude and depth represent different characteristics of an earthquake and do not necessarily increase together.
+Earthquake magnitude and depth represent different characteristics of seismic events and do not necessarily increase together.

 ---